Illustration: Nhung Lê

 …But what does that mean?

 An audio example is usually worth a thousand words.
 In the video below, we play two scales on the keyboard in succession.
-The first is the C major scale, something that most of us are likely very familiar with (if you’re not, check out our introductory guide on melody to get acquainted).
+The first is the C major scale, something that many of us are likely very familiar with (if you’re not, check out our introductory guide on melody to get acquainted).
 The second uses all of the same notes in the C major scale, but instead of starting and ending on C, we go from D to D instead.

 Notice how the character of the scale shifts dramatically, even though we used all of the same notes—sort of similar to what we experience when comparing relative major and minor keys.
 But, the scale we created is neither D major (which would include an F♯ and a C♯) or D minor (which would include a B♭), but rather D Dorian, a common modal scale.